mhsndl/cleaningdata/README.md

  * Unzip the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) into a folder on your local drive, say C:\Users\yourname\Documents\R\
  * Put run_analysis.R into C:\Users\yourname\Documents\R\UCI HAR Dataset\
  * In RStudio: setwd("C:\\Users\\yourname\\Documents\\R\\UCI HAR Dataset\\"), followed by: source("run_analysis.R")
- * Use data <- read.table("data_set_with_the_averages.txt") to read the data.
+ * Use data <- read.table("tidy_data_set.txt") to read the data.
 It is 180x68 because there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30 * 6 = 180 rows.
 Note that the provided R script has no assumptions on numbers of records, only on locations of files.